odpi/egeria/index.md

 * [What are the goals of Egeria?](open-metadata-publication/website) - understand the motivation behind this project and its key components.
 * [How do I run Egeria?](open-metadata-resources/open-metadata-tutorials) - try our getting started tutorials and labs.
 * [Where is the design documentation?](open-metadata-implementation) - dig deeper into the code.
-* [Where are the open metadata specifications?](open-metadata-publication/website/open-metadata-specifications) - learn how Egeria is both supporting ant providing standards.
+* [Where are the open metadata specifications?](open-metadata-publication/website/open-metadata-specifications) - learn how Egeria is both supporting and providing standards.
 * [How do I raise a bug or feature request?](https://github.com/odpi/egeria/issues) - create a GitHub Issue to get help.
 * [How do I integrate my metadata repository into the open metadata ecosystem?](open-metadata-publication/website/open-metadata-integration-patterns) - understand the options.
 * [How do I test that a technology is conformant with the open metadata specifications?](open-metadata-conformance-suite) - learn how to run the conformance suite.